 Your online attendance will be monitored and your subject tutors and personal tutor will continue to review the progress that you are making with your work and assessments whilst you are learning remotely.
 Where there are concerns regarding the hours that you have participated in learning or the quality of work that you have submitted, your Personal Tutor and Achievement Coach will discuss this with you and will set targets in the eILP where appropriate.

 Ofqual and the UK government provided an update on exams on 3rd April, providing guidance on GCSE, AS and A Level exams for teachers, students and parents/carers.
 You can find the Ofqual update and guidance information on the exams and grades page.

-Due to the college closures, it is with regret that we have been required to cancel all examinations for the foreseeable future.
-As you will all be aware, the government has made the decision to cancel this year’s GCSE and A Level exams, but that students will receive their qualifications.
-However, the Government has not said how this will happen as yet.
+It is with regret that we have been required to cancel all examinations for the foreseeable future.
+As you will all be aware, the government has made the decision to cancel this year's GCSE and A Level exams, but that students will receive their qualifications.

 Why do I need to continue to study and engage in learning if my examinations or formal assessments are cancelled?

 The government has recently provided further information regarding exams, you can find more information about examinations and assessments on our exams and grades page.

 The college updates its website on a regular basis, you can also check on social media channels, these can be found at the bottom of the footer on our website or by using the links below:

 Alternatively, you can log on to StudentNet.

 The College’s teachers and support staff are still available to support.
 If you have any questions or concerns, you should continue to discuss this with your teachers, your Achievement Coach or your Faculty Area Manager who will be able to support you.